ricopella/flashcard-generator/README.md

-# flashcard-generator
+# Flashcard Generator

 ### Overview

+This application has two game options.
+Both games are based around Hip-Hop trivia quesitons.

+# Basic

+This version is a simple flash card game where the user is promted with a question and the user input's their guess.
+There are five total questions.

+# Cloze

-This application is a simple flash card game where the user is prompted with a question.
-The answer to the question is replaced with `...`.
+This version is similar to the `Basic` version where the user is prompted with a question.
+The difference is, the answers to the questions are replaced with `...`.

 This test method is **[Cloze Test](https://en.wikipedia.org/wiki/Cloze_test)** where it challenges the user to identify the correct words that belong in the text of the question.
+There are 10 total questions.

+* Stuck?
+Don't worry, we've added **hint** feature (cloze only)!

 # Getting Started